Abhishek-max211/Linux-server-administration-lab/User and Group Administration/README.md

 # 👥 User & Group Administration

-> **Module 02** of the Linux Administration Lab
+> **Module 02** of the **Linux Administration Lab**

 ## 📖 Overview

-User and Group Administration is one of the core responsibilities of a Linux System Administrator.
-It involves creating users and groups, assigning permissions, managing user accounts, and controlling administrative access to maintain a secure multi-user environment.
+User and Group Administration is one of the most important responsibilities of a Linux System Administrator.
+It enables administrators to create and manage user accounts, organize users into groups, assign administrative privileges, and maintain a secure multi-user environment.

 ---

 ## 🎯 Objectives

-In this lab, you will learn how to:
+In this lab, I performed the following tasks:

-- Create users
-- Create groups
-- Assign primary and secondary groups
-- Set user passwords
+- Created user groups
-- Modify user accounts
+- Created multiple user accounts
-- Verify user information
+- Set passwords for users
+- Added users to groups
-- Grant administrative privileges
+- Granted administrative (sudo) privileges
-- Delete users and groups
+- Verified user and group information
+- Switched between user accounts

 ---

 ## 💼 Scenario

 As a Linux Administrator at **TechNova Pvt.
-Ltd.**, you have been asked to onboard new employees from different departments.
-Your task is to create user accounts, organize them into groups, assign administrative privileges where required, and verify the configuration.
+Ltd.**, new employees have joined the Development and System Administration teams.
+Your responsibility is to create user accounts, organize them into appropriate groups, assign administrative privileges where required, and verify the configuration.

 ---